 I don’t forsee being stressed; in fact, I plan not to be stressed.

-I don’t want to gloat or anything, but we have a low-stress Christmas.
+I don’t want to gloat or be “that guy”, but we have a low-stress Christmas.
 On Black Friday I watch people on TV, whacking each other with sale items at Big Box stores; I work hard not to roll my eyes.

 I hear people talk about Keeping Christ in Christmas, but their actions speak louder than their words.

 Here’s one option: When the kids were small, we started a Secret Santa plan, where each Christmas we would put our names in a hat, and choose out our person for the following Christmas.
 We had all year to keep our eyes open for that special someone.
 We set a dollar limit, relatively low, with an emphasis on thoughtfulness rather than on monetary value.

 We wondered at first if children that young (ages around 7-13) would understand the concept of one gift given – just one gift received, but they have been thrilled by the idea ever since.
 We have continued the game with nine people, to the delight of all!

 We start with one person opening his or her gift, and pass it around to look it over; then the next one goes.
 This means that I can recall my Christmas presents from the last few years – I wonder how many people can claim that?